-- The Health, Housing and Regeneration Service Environmental Health will vigorously pursue all debts owed to it as a result of enforcement charges or charges for carrying out works in default (as well as any other charges).
-To recover debts the Council will use some of the following means:- - Use tracing services to track down debtors and secure judgments to pay up debts. - Demand rents are paid to the Council instead of the landlord to recover outstanding debts.
+The Health, Housing and Regeneration Service will vigorously pursue all debts owed to it as a result of enforcement charges or charges for carrying out works in default (as well as any other charges).
+To recover debts the Council will use some of the following means:-

+- Use tracing services to track down debtors and secure judgments to pay up debts. - Demand rents are paid to the Council instead of the landlord to recover outstanding debts.
 (Where the legislation allows and it is appropriate to do so). - Where applicable the Private Housing service will recover debts using the enforced sale procedure under the Law and Property Act 1925.
 This allows the Council to force the owner to sell their property in order to recover its costs.
 (This power will only normally be used where there is no other realistic likelihood of recovering debts owed to the Council.)

-Responsible Section Health, Housing and Regeneration ousing and Regeneration Version / Status Responsible Author Health and Housing Manager Date Agreed ТВС Date last amended 30.12.10 Agreed at ТВС Due for review ТВС Page 22 of 45
+Responsible Section Health, Housing and Regeneration Version / Status Version 3 / Consultation Responsible Author Health and Housing Manager Date Agreed ТВС Date last amended 30.12.10 Agreed at ТВС Due for review ТВС Page 19 of 39

-8.139.9 Powers of Entry
+9.9 Powers of Entry